 It may surprise you to learn that the goal of believing the gospel is not happiness or joy or peace or satisfaction.
 It’s not even heaven.
 These things are not bad, of course, but they are not the goal of the gospel.
 The goal of the gospel is God.
 Being restored to Him is why we come to Christ in the first place.
 Of course, there are many blessings that flow from being restored to God, not least of which is that our sin problem is dealt with.

 You may recall from Thread 2, the sinfulness of man, that sin has plunged man into guilt, shame, and fear.
 All that changes when we are restored to God.
-As a just Judge, He cancels our guilt (Colossians 2:14); as a good Father, He removes our shame by adopting us into His family; as a conquering King, He overcomes our fear by conquering death itself.
+As a just Judge, He cancels our guilt (Colossians 2:14).
+Because he is a good Father, He removes our shame by adopting us into His family.
+As a conquering King, He overcomes our fear by conquering death itself.
 God does all of this based on the life, death, and resurrection of Jesus Christ (see Thread 3), which brings us to the second half of the statement we’re unpacking.
 Our restoration to God comes only through faith in Jesus.

 The Role of Faith